strawtype/dash-sunpower/README.md

 3. **Set up `query_panels.sh`**
    - Place the script in your Home Assistant config folder (e.g., `/config/scripts/query_panels.sh`).
-   - Don't forget the execution rights:   (e.g., `chmod +x /config/scripts/query_panels.sh`).
+   - Execution rights:   (e.g., `chmod +x /config/scripts/query_panels.sh`).
-   - Adjust InfluxDB connection details, panel count, or paths if you so chose.
+   - Edit the InfluxDB connection details, panel count, or paths if you so chose.

 4. **Update `configuration.yaml`**
-   - Add the provided `configuration.yaml` additions to your Home Assistant configuration.
+   - Review `configuration.yaml` and add to your own Home Assistant configuration. (sensors, inputs, shell commands)
    - Update any paths you may have changed in /query_panels.sh.
    - Restart Home Assistant.